QuiltMC/rfcs/loader/0002-quilt.mod.json.md

         * A static method does not require a public no-argument constructor.
         * An instance method requires a public no-argument constructor.
     * Example: `example.mod.MainModClass::init`
-    * If there is ambuguity with a fields's name or other method, an exception will be thrown.
+    * If there is ambiguity with a fields's name or other method, an exception will be thrown.

 #### Other notations

 Some language providers may extend the capabilities of the JVM language notation or provide additional notations.
-For notation rules for other languuage adapters, consult the capabilities of the language adapter.
+For notation rules for other language adapters, consult the capabilities of the language adapter.

 ### The `plugins` field
 | Type   | Required |